U.S. swaps watchdog seeks rule tweaks to ease burden for small users

 The proposed changes will be opened in a few days for public comment, after which the CFTC can make them final.

-Democrats as well as Republicans in the Senate Agriculture Committee, which oversees the CFTC, have often stressed that it should go easy on farmers and smaller energy firms.
-(Reporting by Douwe Miedema; Editing by Richard Chang)
+Democrats as well as Republicans in the House and Senate Agriculture Committees, which oversee the CFTC, have often said it should go easy on farmers and smaller energy firms.